mpaepper/setup-solr-magento-community/README.md

 How to setup Solr for Magento Community edition version 1.9

-This How-To describes the necessary steps to setup Solr in Magento community edition 1.9 using the excellent module which integrates Solr into Magento by Jeroen Vermeulen: https://github.com/jeroenvermeulen/magento-solarium
+This How-To describes the necessary steps to setup Solr in Magento community edition 1.9 using the excellent module which integrates Solr into Magento by Jeroen Vermeulen: https://github.com/jeroenvermeulen/magento-solarium.

+It took me some time to get this running, so maybe it will help some of you.

+In case, anything is missing or you have further improvements / caveats - feel free to submit pull requests :)

 I used Ubuntu 14 / 12 for this.